 A monogram logo is also called a letter mark logo as it uses the initials of the brand and crafts a logo which is similar to a motif design.
 This shouldn't be confused with a word-mark logo which has the entire name of the brand such as Coca-Cola, Tommy Hilfiger and Canon or Disney.
 Some examples of monogram logos are as under:

 The ancient Greeks started the monogram logos to represent their symbols and traders’ names.
 These logos were used in their signatures, architecture and in various other industries.
 The reason why the ancient Greeks used these monogram logos was that they were easy to replicate and were adaptable – meaning that the designs could be remade on seals, documents, art and other such areas.
-Later on, the fashion industries and reputable government related organizations started incorporating their logos using similar design format.
+Later on, they became mainstream fashion and apparel logos and identities for government related organizations using similar design format.

 A monogram logo is not suited for all industry or every business type.
 Designing a monogram logo thus requires extensive research and skills which should be carried out by professional designers and company decision makers to understand the related basics of designing it.